The tree-child network problem for line trees and the shortest common supersequences for permutations: Basic concepts and notation

 \section{Basic concepts and notation}

 Let $X$ be a set of taxa.
-In this paper, a {\it phylogenetic network} on $X$ is a rooted DAG such that: \begin{itemize} \item The root is of indegree 0 and outdegree 1.
+A {\it phylogenetic network} on $X$ is a rooted DAG such that: \begin{itemize} \item The root is of indegree 0 and outdegree 1.
 There is at least one directed path from the root to every other node. \item The leaves (which are of indegree 1 and outdegree 0) are labeled one-to-one with the taxa. \item All nodes except for the leaves and the root are either a {\it tree node} or a {\it reticulate node}.
-The tree nodes are of indegree 1 and outdegree 2, whereas the reticulate nodes are of indegree more than 1 and outdegree 1. \end{itemize} In a phylogenetic network, a node $u$ is said to be {\it below} another $v$ if there exists a directed path from $v$ to $u$.
+The former are of indegree 1 and outdegree 2, whereas the latter are of indegree more than 1 and outdegree 1. \end{itemize} In a phylogenetic network, a node $u$ is said to be {\it below} another $v$ if there exists a directed path from $v$ to $u$.

 A phylogenetic network is {\it binary} if every reticulate node is of indegree 2.
 A {\it binary phylogenetic tree} is a binary phylogenetic network that does not have any reticulate nodes.
-In this paper, a binary phylogenetic tree is simply mentioned as a binary tree.
-A {\it line tree} is a binary tree in which all internal nodes but the out-degree-1 root have at least one child that is a leaf.
+In this paper, a binary phylogenetic tree will be simply mentioned as a binary tree.
+A {\it line tree} is a binary tree in which all internal nodes but the root have a leaf or two as their children.